axem-solutions/example/docs/index.md

 In this tutorial we create the typical embedded *hello world* project - blinking LEDs on the board.

-- The target is an STM32F103 on a NUCLEO-F103RB board.
+- The example target is an STM32F103 on a NUCLEO-F103RB board.
+(Of course you can follow the tutorial with the processor of your choice, but then you need to handle the hardware specific parts by yourself.)
 - The project skeleton gets generated with the STM32CubeMX tool, so the HAL provided by ST can be used.
 - The following tools are used for the example project's Development Environment: